ceciliavision/ceciliavision/README.md

 ### Hey there 👋

 - 💬 Ask me about building algorithms for computaitonal photography & machine learning.
-- 💬 Ask me about the experience being a foreign student and completing a PhD in ``manipulating pixels''.
+- 💬 Ask me about the experience being a foreign student and completing a PhD in manipulating pixels.
 - 💬 Ask me about Beijing, Houston and the Bay Area.
 - 💬 Ask me about [photography](https://www.flickr.com/photos/ceciliavision/albums), coffee, movies (drama), and how it feels like being allergic to cats.
 - 🌱 Learning [digital painting](https://www.instagram.com/cecilia_with_pixels/).